Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Fermat's bandwidth tokens (_b-fermats_) issuing data and records are cryptographically stored in a public, decentralized blockchain in order to avoid any central points of failure.
 This blockchain is stored at Fermat Nodes.

 Fermat's developer tokens (_d-fermats_) issuing data and records are cryptographically stored in a public, decentralized blockchain of digital assets in order to avoid any central points of failure.
-This blockchain is stored at a Device Public Network owend by the Fermat Foundation and runs on top of the Fermat Network.
+This blockchain is stored at a Public Network Device owned by the Fermat Foundation and ran on top of the Fermat Network.

 ### Token Generation & Distribution

-Fermat implement three different mechanisms for token generation and distribution:
+Fermat implements three different mechanisms for token generation and distribution:

-#### Fund-Raising Mechanism
+#### Fundraising Mechanism

-With the fund-raising mechanism, developer tokens (_d-fermats_) are distributed to those who fund the initial development of the Fermat System.
+With the fundraising mechanism, developer tokens (_d-fermats_) are distributed to those who fund the initial development of the Fermat System.
 The funds collected are used to fund the development of the core of the Fermat System (core libraries, api libraries, add-ons and the fermat.org web site).
-The tokens generated during the fund-raising are recorded at the Fermat's developer tokens blockchain.
+The tokens generated during the fundraising are recorded at the Fermat token developer blockchain.

 #### Development Mechanism

-With the development mechanism, development tokens are generated using a predefined mechanism and are only available for the development of Fermat components (plug-ins, GUI components, skins, language packages, and analisys of future development).
-These fermats become available through a pre-determined schedule and are distributed in two ways:
+With the development mechanism, development tokens are generated using a predefined mechanism and are only available for the development of Fermat components (plug-ins, GUI components, skins, language packages, and analysis of future development).
+These fermat components become available through a predetermined schedule and are distributed in two ways:

 1. Via a community-driven contribution program [3] where different teams of developers and designers work either part-time or full-time on the project.